-Myriam took silk in 2021 following a highly successful practice as a senior junior encompassing all aspects of property litigation, related professional negligence, commercial and residential landlord and tenant and commercial chancery litigation.
-Has been consistently recognised in the leading UK Legal directories and is ranked as a Band 1 junior by Chambers & Partners since 2016 and has been nominated as “Real Estate Junior of the Year” in the 2020 Chambers Bar Awards.
+Myriam took silk in 2021 and has a broad property litigation practice covering all aspects of real property including development disputes and commercial and residential landlord and tenant.
+She has been consistently recognised in the leading UK Legal directories and is ranked as a Band 1 junior by Chambers & Partners since 2016.

 She is Co-Chair of the Property Group at Landmark Chambers and practices across all courts in England and Wales including CA, High Court, UT, County Court, FTT, arbitrations and expert determinations.